openfisca/openfisca-web-ui-legacy/README.md

 If you change the Python source code, the web server will reload and you'll have to reload the page in your browser.

-If you'd like to change the JavaScript source code, it is recommended to use the "watcher" to rebuild the code automatically:
+Use the "watcher" to rebuild the code when a JavaScript file changes:

 	make watch